NeroWolf001/LocalStreamAudioVolumeHeadless/README.md

 This neos headless mod [NeosModLoader](https://github.com/zkxs/NeosModLoader) mod for [Neos](https://neos.com/) headless that sets the default volume of user audio streams to 0 and equips them with local audio.

 This mod is intended for headless use.
 However, it will work on worlds that you host locally and only worlds hosted by you.
-NML config options allow you to toggle this o on and off.
+NML config options allow you to toggle this on and off.

 # Installation
 1. Install [NeosModLoader](https://github.com/zkxs/NeosModLoader).